winglang/wing/docs/docs/09-typescript/02-inflights.md

 });
 ```

-### `lift`ing `inflight`
+### Lifting objects into inflight closures

-`inflight`s do not run in the same environment as the rest of the code, so you can't just reference variables from the outside.
+Inflight closures do not run in the same environment as the rest of the code, so you can't just reference variables from the outside.
-The `lift` function ensures you have an interface with the data you need.
-This includes `inflight`-specific APIs for some resources:
+The `lift()` function ensures you have an interface with the data you need.
+This includes the inflight APIs for the lifted resources:

 ```ts
 import { main, cloud, lift } from "@wingcloud/framework";